Using templates

 Using a template

+Users can use Word templates from a few different places within the user interface.
 A user can use a template while viewing a record by selecting the template from the command bar of the open record.

-For performance reasons templates are limited to 100 related records for each relationship.
+For performance reasons, templates are limited to 100 related records for each relationship.
 For example, an account template that lists related contacts would be limited to 100 contacts, even if more related contacts exist in the system.

 If you have frequent accidental edits that cause Word to freeze or degrade its performance, turn off the autocorrect options.